Youngblood (1978 film)

 Youngblood is a 1978 American film directed by Noel Nosseck.
-It stars Lawrence Hilton-Jacobs and features Bryan O'Dell in the title role.
+It stars Lawrence Hilton-Jacobs and features Bryan O'Dell in the title role Michael "Youngblood" Gordon.
 Ren Woods has a prominent supporting role.
 It was released by American International Pictures.
 The soundtrack to the film was written and performed by War.

 Plot

-Michael (O'Dell) is an African-American teenager in South-Central Los Angeles, being raised by a single mother and beginning to drift away from school.
-Before long, Michael is running with a tough local street gang, the Kingsmen, who christen him with the nickname "Youngblood".
-Michael greatly looks up to the gang's leader, Rommel (Hilton-Jacobs), an angry Vietnam War veteran who is beginning to accept the fact that he's getting to be too old to be involved in the street gang lifestyle.
+Michael Gordon Jr. is an African-American teenager in South-Central Los Angeles, being raised by a single mother and beginning to drift away from school.
+Before long, Michael is running with a tough local street gang, the Kingsmen, who christen him with the nickname Youngblood.
+Michael greatly looks up to the gang's leader, Rommel, an angry Vietnam War veteran who is beginning to accept the fact that he's getting to be too old to be involved in the street gang lifestyle.

 Shortly after Michael joins the Kingsmen, they move from merely battling other similar street gangs to becoming involved in a full-scale war against a local cartel of drug dealers.
-And, unknown to Michael and the Kingsmen, the head of the organization is Michael's own older brother.
+Unknown to Michael and the Kingsmen, the head of the organization is Michael's own older brother Reggie.